Adult Bullying and Mental Health Impacts

 Defining bullying

 Adult bullying involves persistent, intentional, and harmful behavior directed towards another adult.
 This can manifest in various forms, such as verbal abuse, exclusion, intimidation, manipulation, or spreading false rumors.
-Unlike childhood bullying, adult bullying is often subtle and can occur in professional, social, or even familial settings.
+Unlike childhood experiences, adult bullying is often subtle and can occur in professional, social, or even familial settings.

-Direct bullying behaviours
+Direct aggressive behaviours

 Includes acts of aggression directly such as: